Lance-Corporal Thomas William Spurr, 858, Australian Infantry, A.I.F., 15th Battalion, 'F' Company

 Between October 1899 and 1902, Thomas saw service in the South African Boer War and on the 17th February 1900, he was wounded at Monte Christo in the Northern Province.
 In common with most of his fellow soldiers, his disciplinary record was less than perfect and in June 1901 he was court martialled, found guilty of drunkenness and imprisoned for 56 days.
 He was subsequently awarded the Queen’s South Africa Medal 1899 and 1901 plus the Queens South Africa Medal 1902 with clasps for Transvaal fighting at Tugela Heights, the Relief of Ladysmith.

 By April 1902, Thomas William Spurr had served 10 years in the colours and he was transferred to Reserve until June 1904, then discharged.
 No record has been located to determine his whereabouts between 1904 and 1912, but he was living in Ossett in the latter years.
-On the 9h January 1911 his stepfather, Robert Stubbs, died in Ossett and In October 1912 Thomas sailed from Liverpool to Sydney Australia on the ship, Suevic.
+On the 9h January 1911 his stepfather, Robert Stubbs, died in Ossett and Thomas sailed on the 14th February 1913 on the "Orama" from London to Adelaide, arriving in Adelaide on the 21st March 1913.

 Thomas Spurr's address in Australia was given as the Royal Hotel, Nambour, Queensland and his occupation was a carpenter and he was unmarried.